-With my bounty of my home-grown tomatoes and Doug’s love for red pasta sauces; I have been searching for a tomato sauce, NOT requiring me to sweat over a hot stove all day long.
-So, imagine my elation when I discovered a recipe that I can use my home-grown tomatoes and the Crock Pot!
-The Crock Pot below can be programmed to start cooking while you are at work AND you can carry it to a dinner party!
+With the bounty of my home-grown tomatoes and Doug’s love for red pasta sauces; I have been searching for a tomato sauce, NOT requiring me to sweat over a hot stove all day long.
+So, imagine my elation when I discovered a recipe that I can use my home-grown tomatoes and the Crock-Pot!
+The Crock-Pot below can be programmed to start cooking while you are at work AND you can carry it to a dinner party!

-Because this was an new recipe and it would just be my husband and I eating it, I cut this recipe in half for this test run.
+Because this was a new recipe and it would just be my husband and myself dining, I cut this recipe in half for this test run.
 The recipe below will render approximately 13 cups of sauce.
 The recipe really was simple to do and I used 4 lbs of tomatoes for us.
 I did a few alterations, which I will highlight in RED.
 Please let me know if you try this and make any changes to benefit your family’s tastes.